flatcar-archive/flatcar-docs/os/quickstart.md

         - ssh-rsa AAAA...
 ```

 In order to get the discovery token, visit [https://discovery.etcd.io/new](https://discovery.etcd.io/new) and you will receive a URL including your token.
-Paste the whole thing into your Flatcar Linux Config file.
+Paste the whole thing into your Container Linux Config file.

 `etcdctl` is a command line interface to etcd that is preinstalled on Flatcar Linux.
 To set and retrieve a key from etcd you can use the following examples: